coldmanck/UEE2304-Data-Structure/README.md

-# UEE2304-Data-Structure
+# UEE2304 Data Structure
-Homework codes and note of [Data Structure](https://course.nctu.edu.tw/Course/CrsOutline/show.asp?Acy=104&Sem=1&CrsNo=1077&lang=en-us) in NCTU ECE in 2015 fall.
+Homework source codes and note of [Data Structure](https://course.nctu.edu.tw/Course/CrsOutline/show.asp?Acy=104&Sem=1&CrsNo=1077&lang=en-us) in NCTU ECE in 2015 fall.
+Textbook: *Data Structures: A Pseudocode Approach with C*, Second Edition.
+Richard F. Gilberg.
+Behrouz A. Forouzan.

 ## Chapter 1: Basic concepts
 A **data structure** is an aggregation of atomic and composite data into a set with defined relationships.
 A **abstract data type** is a data declaration packaged together with the operations that are meaningful for the data tyoe.